 The "Most Anticipated New Indian Movies and Shows" widget tracks the real-time popularity of relevant pages on IMDb, and displays those that are currently generating the highest number of pageviews on IMDb.

 Each title is ranked according to its share of pageviews among the items displayed.
 Pageviews for each item are divided by the aggregate number of pageviews generated by the items displayed.

-Ishaan Awasthi is an eight-year-old whose world is filled with wonders that no one else seems to appreciate; colours, fish, dogs and kites are just not important in the world of adults, who are much more interested in things like homework, marks and neatness.
+Ishaan Awasthi is an eight-year-old child whose world is filled with wonders that no one else seems to appreciate; colours, fish, dogs and kites are just not important in the world of adults, who are much more interested in things like homework, marks and neatness.
 And Ishaan just cannot seem to get anything right in class.
 When he gets into far more trouble than his parents can handle, he is packed off to a boarding school to 'be disciplined'.
 Things are no different at his new school, and Ishaan has to contend with the added trauma of separation from his family.
 One day a new art teacher bursts onto the scene, Ram Shankar Nikumbh, who infects the students with joy and optimism.
 He breaks all the rules of 'how things are done' by asking them to think, dream and imagine, and all the children respond with enthusiasm, all except Ishaan.
 Nikumbh soon realizes that Ishaan is very unhappy, and he sets out to discover why.
-With time, patience and care, he ultimately helps Ishaan find himself.
-Written by
+With time, patience and care, he ultimately helps Ishaan find ...

 144 of 179 people found this review helpful.

 Was this review helpful to you?